eonlabs-research/rsr-fsa/README.md

 To illustrate, let's say "T" is agreed by EonLabs and RSR to be `60 days`.
 If there is a 5.8% (or `-0.058`) drawdown from an all-time high (`"A" = 48390 BUSD`), it means the equity curve is hitting a trough (`80000*(1-0.058) = 75360 BUSD`).
 WBSUP requires that a _minimal_ **EXTENDED ASSET VALUE (EAV)** (`"A"*"R%" = 80000*0.058 = 4640 BUSD`) must be gained within `60 days` after the day when "A" happens.
 In other words, the equity balance of total asset value must attain or exceed "B" (`"A" * (1+"R%") = 80000 * (1+0.058) = 84640 BUSD`) within `60 days` after the day when "A" happens.

+# EXPLAIN WHAT EACH COLUMN MEANS

+### EQUITY BALANCE MONTH START (X)

+The Researcher (RSR) is responsible for trading an agreed number of funded sub-accounts (FSAs). `"X"` is the asset value of all FSAs at the beginning of the month. `"X"` is denominated in stablecoin (e.g. BUSD).
+RSR can freely rebalance the funds among the FSAs at any time.

+### EXTENDED ASSET VALUE (A * R%)

+It means trading profit.
+Here we simulate `"R%"` as a fixed value that is attained every `"M"` months.
+During LIVE trading, EonLabs capture Margin Balance hourly from Binance.
+The captured data includes realized and unrealized profit and loss (PnL).
+Only realized profit is counted towards `"A"` & `"B"`.
+But momentary unrealized losses will be counted toward drawdown of `"-R%"`.
+Therefore it is important for an RSR to size each trading position carefully so that the sum of all losses _including unrealized ones_) -- since the most recent all-time high asset value (`"A"`) in all the funded sub-accounts (FSA) that the RSR manages -- does not exceed the the multiple of `"R%"` and `"A"`.

+### RSR TECHNO FEE (A * R% * S%)

+RSR TECHNO FEE is the multiple of EXTENDED ASSET VALUE (`"A"*"R%"`) and `"S%"`.
+It is payable monthly by EonLabs to RSR as long as WBSUP is maintained by RSR.
+Interim profit and loss (realized & unrealized) is monitored to assess WBSUP only.
+Interim P&L will not be used to calculate **RSR TECHNO FEE**, which is calculated on the month-end settlement date only.

+### RSR ACCRUED TECHNO FEE

+Cumulative **RSR TECHNO FEE** that RSR received from EonLabs.

+### RSR REDUCED LICENSE FEE (D)

+`"D"` is the difference between the license fee (`"Z" BUSD`) and **RSR ACCRUED FEE**.
+It is a one-time fee payable by EonLabs to RSR not later than certain month (e.g. 12th month).
+However, EonLabs is entitled to settle the payment of `"D"` ahead of it.
+In this simulation, we assume it to be settled on the `L-th month`.

+`"D" = "Z" BUSD - RSR ACCRUED TECHNO FEE`, where `"Z"` is the license fee.

+If the resulting `"D"` is negative in value, EonLabs do not need to pay anything extra.
+After `"D"` is settled, EonLabs can start using RSR's system software on their own.
+From then on, EonLabs do not need to profit share with RSR on new strategies.
+RSR still continues to trade the existent funded sub-accounts (FSAs).
+RSR continues to receive RSR TECHNO FEE for the rest of the agreement period.

+### RSR ACCRUED FEE

+Cumulative fee that the researcher (RSR) has received from EonLabs.
+It includes both the **RSR TECHNO FEE** and **RSR REDUCED LICENSE FEE**.

+### EONLABS INJECTED FUND (Y% of of the post-fee balance)

+EonLabs recognizes RSR's performance by raising the funded sub-account (FSA) balance.
+As a monthly routine, EonLabs injects additional funds to the FSAs.
+Funding amount is `"Y%"` of the post-fee FSA balance total at the time.
+EonLabs injects funds monthly as long as WBSUP is maintained.
+It is the researcher's responsibility to maintain WBSUP.
+Funds injection stops once EonLabs obtains RSR's system software license.

+### EONLABS ACCRUED INJECTED FUND

+Cumulative funds that EonLabs contributed to the funded sub-accounts (FSAs).
+It includes both the startup fund and the subsequent routinely injected fund.

+### SETTLED EQUITY BALANCE MONTH END

+The total asset values of all funded sub-accounts (FSAs) at the end of the month.
+It is after all the fees payable to RSR and funds contributed by EonLabs.